 He is currently writing a short Life of Rabelais, an account of the strange case of Magdeleine d’Auvermont, and a study of the long, enduring history of ‘voluntary servitude’.

 Alongside award-winning work writing and directing for the theatre, he has also contributed to a number of radio broadcasts and films.
 Deputy Director of the Balzan Interdisciplinary Seminar , which explored a range of cognitive approaches to literary understanding, he was also a founder-member of the Oxford Amnesty Lectures, and is Geddes Fellow at St Edmund Hall.
 He has a long-standing interest in fostering cultural collaborations and exchanges that amplify, diversify, and transform our collective intellectual and social resources.

-Prior to becoming the Knowledge Exchange Champion, he undertook a Knowledge Exchange Fellowship for Storming Utopia - a partnership between Pegasus Theatre, Oxford, and early modern academic colleagues at the University of Oxford.
+Prior to becoming the Director of TORCH, Wes was the Humanities Knowledge Exchange Champion.
+Before that, he undertook a Knowledge Exchange Fellowship, Storming Utopia - a partnership between Pegasus Theatre, Oxford, and early modern academic colleagues at the University of Oxford.
 As an exercise in practical utopianism, the two aims of the project were: exploring ways of making contemporary theatrical sense of Thomas More's ground-breaking fantasy/blue-print for a 'brave new world' (Utopia, first published some 500 years ago in 1516) and; developing and extending an existing creative partnership between Pegasus and the University.